gauthamvr/AI-JobFinder-Indeed/README.md

 ### Important Notes:
 - **Please use responsibly.**
 - **ChatGPT can make mistakes, so double-check important information.**
+- **The code has been written to mimic user behavior, which may make it appear slow**
 - **Make sure that the csv files and the previous chrome instance is closed before running**